jiasir/puppet-openstack/README.md

 python setup.py puppetagent
 ```

-* Modify the site.pp for your enviroment:
+* Modify the site.pp for your enviroment on Puppet master:
 ```
-vi pp/site.pp
+vi /etc/puppet/manifests/site.pp
 ```

 * Install the OpenStack Controller node on the Controller server: